 Recognizing the contributions of employees can be done in many different ways.
 Doing so with a plan in place and in designated intervals ensures a happy work environment.

-Questions about creating a better work environment are only a click away.
-Post your legal needs on UpCounsel's marketplace.
+Do you need help with employee recognition programs?
+You can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.